 Book supply companies have thick printed catalogs and web sites listing many thousands of products and these can be confusing, at first.
 Start with a few products, use them, and then go on to others.
 It is somewhat like learning a new language, but you will probably enjoy book care.

 My favorite tips?
 Here are two.
 For older books, without dust jackets, I have had great success with Clean Cover Gel.
 This is a petroleum-based “glop” that gets ingrained dirt out of boards.
 Every dealer of old books should have a jar.
 Many an old book has been purchased for a few dollars, wiped with this glop, and resold for a good profit.
 For paper tears, I could use Magic Tape, or a premium tape likeFilmplast P Repair Tape that is the thinnest I know of, or I could make a “tear-in-a-waxed paper sandwich”.
 Apply a thin layer of an acid-free adhesive to the tear using a toothpick, cotton swab, or your fingers.
 Put waxed paper on either side of the page tear, then close the book and put weight on it for several hours.
 Another way to apply pressure is to wrap several rubber bands around the book.
 This repair method is also effective for gluing pages and illustrations that have fallen out.
-These suggestions, and book care in general, should always be practiced on an old book,
+These suggestions, and book care in general, should always be practiced on an old book first.

 Another suggestion is to buy commercial book care products for your own use and for resale to your customers.
 It is increasingly popular for a bookseller to tell a client that for an additional $1 to $3 a plastic book cover can be added.
 As you learn, you become an information source for your customers: a true “full-service bookseller.”